Helghast Cosplay Guide (Killzone): Step-By-Step

 So it’s con time and you’re in all of your Helghast prime!
 Now what?

-Here are a few videos that could help you out on how a Helghast acts.
+Here are a few videos that could help you out on how a Helghast acts and moves.
 Thanks for reading our guide and if you’ve got Helghast cosplay tips and tricks you can share, hit us up at the comments section below.

 Have fun and keep on cosplaying!